dirtyha/my-alexa-skills/README.md

 # my-alexa-skills
 This repository contains few of my Alexa custom skills.
 I use these skills to monitor and control my home automation system with voice.
 All the listed skills connect to my home automation system by using RESTful API calls.
+These skills have currently not been published in Amazon developer portal since the REST API they use is not following any standards used in commercial home automation systems.

 ## lights-control
 This skill provides capability to switch on/off lights at my home.
 Lights are driven by IHC which is connected to home automation via RS-232 link.